 One option if you have plenty of time in the city is to combine a half day going to Shimokitazawa and Inokashira Park, they are only 20 minutes from each other, before heading back into Shinjuku or Shibuya.

-Again these suggestions are only for those with more time on their hands and wanting to get a flavour of more quieter local life and some hipster areas in Tokyo.
+These suggestions are only for those wanting to get a flavour of more quieter local life and some hipster areas in Tokyo.

-Do you have any off the beaten path suggestions for Tokyo that you have seen?
+Do you have any off the beaten path suggestions for Tokyo that you have been to?